Hofls/artificial-intelligence/neural-networks.md

 * `faceswap` - replaces faces
 * `StyleGAN` - generates images (faces, cars, cats etc..)
 * `Artbreeder` - combine/edit images
+* `Deep Nostalgia` - Animates faces based on a photo
 * `deepart.io` - repaint an image in any style
 * `Quick, Draw!` - recognizes doodle that you drew
 * `Prisma` - apply filters to an image